Supasheet.

 That's it!
 Supasheet automatically:

-• ✅ Creates a CRUD interface at /home/resource/tasks
+• ✅ Creates a CRUD interface at /home/public/resource/tasks

 • ✅ Generates forms based on your schema